How to start a Self-Catering Business

 If you decide to hire a marketing firm, be sure they understand your marketing needs.
 They need to understand the catering environment and audience to bring in the most business.
 Be sure you have your menu on your website, and consider accepting online orders.

 Starting a catering business takes a lot of work!
-But with a little patience, once you get on your feet, it's a rewarding outcome.
+But with a little patience, you'll be on your feet and have a rewarding outcome.
 Self-Catering allows you to express your creative freedom without the expense of starting a full-fledged restaurant.
 Following these steps will leave you off on a great start to your dream self-catering business!